bbusse/webdriver-util/README.md

 - URL - The target URL
 - URL_PAYLOAD - The URL to open after successful login (optional)
 - LOGIN_USER - The user to use for logging in
-- LOGIN_PW - The password to use for logging in
+- LOGIN_PW - The base64 encoded password to use for logging in

 With a target given, only the above environment variables are needed.
 TARGET can be one of